CMU Sphinx: Sphinx

 Sphinx is a continuous-speech, speaker-independent recognition system making use of hidden Markov acoustic models (HMMs) and an n-gram statistical language model.
 It was developed by Kai-Fu Lee.
 Sphinx featured feasibility of continuous-speech, speaker-independent large-vocabulary recognition, the possibility of which was in dispute at the time (1986).

 Sphinx is of historical interest only; it has been superseded in performance by subsequent versions.
-An archival article describes the system in detail.

 Sphinx 2

 A fast performance-oriented recognizer, originally developed by Xuedong Huang at Carnegie Mellon and released as open-source with a BSD-style license on SourceForge by Kevin Lenzo at LinuxWorld in 2000.
 Sphinx 2 focuses on real-time recognition suitable for spoken language applications.
 As such it incorporates functionality such as end-pointing, partial hypothesis generation, dynamic language model switching and so on.
 It is used in dialog systems and language learning systems.
 It can be used in computer based PBX systems such as Asterisk.
 Sphinx 2 code has also been incorporated into a number of commercial products.
 It is no longer under active development (other than for routine maintenance).
 Current real-time decoder development is taking place in the Pocket Sphinx project.
-An archival article describes the system.